lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Let's take one male.
 We want to model calories burned while exercising.

 First we'll get some preliminary data (age: 34, gender: 1, weight: 60, height: 65), then put him on a fitness monitor and capture additional information.
-Now what we wanna do is model the calories burned using features from his exercise like his heart rate: 134, temperature: 37, and duration: 25.
+Now what we do is model the calories burned using features from his exercise like his heart rate: 134, temperature: 37, and duration: 25.

 In this case we know all features and have a known label value of 231 calories.
 So we need our algorithm to learn a function, that operates of all the males exercise features to give us a net result of 231.